“Social workers’ morale is high and they enjoy working in Brighton & Hove.”

 About the role

-85% of social workers said that they felt safe and supported
+88% of social workers said that they felt safe and supported despite the impact of Covid-19

 In addition to working for an organisation that values the immense contribution social workers make and ensures effective support is always in place, we offer a package of benefits including: